joeybrown-sf/rfcs/text/0000-artifact-hub-integration.md

 lurch.

 Between Requirements 3 and 4, the CNB artifact types will exist in ArtifactHub.io, but any packages published directly to ArtifactHub.io will not be indexed by the buildpack registry.
-This could cause confusion among developers and users if communication about the migration is not effective.
+This could cause confusion among buildpack publishers and `pack` users if communication about the migration is not effective.

 # Alternatives